Companies have a legal obligation to identify the signs of vulnerability and ensure that vulnerable individuals are treated fairly.

 The FCA defines a vulnerable person as someone who is susceptible to harm when a firm doesn't act with the appropriate level of care.
 Personal circumstances relating to health, life events, resilience and capability increase an individual's risk of vulnerability.

-Our Fair Treatment of Vulnerable Customers Course will help your employees to better identify, understand and address the needs of those in vulnerable circumstances.
+Our Good Outcomes for Vulnerable Customers Course will help your employees to better identify, understand and address the needs of those in vulnerable circumstances.

 Available as part of our FCA & Insurance Course Library.